cagov/design-system/components/icons/README.md

    - `-ids` : A space-separated list of icon ids.

-   - Example: `npm run sprite -ids=accessibility arrow-down left`
+   - Example: `npm run sprite -ids=gear arrow-down left`

 4. The generated sprite will be called `cagov-icon-subset.svg`.